ICC prosecutor warns Philippines over drug war killings

 The ICC, established under the 1998 Rome Statute, is a court of last resort.
 It only intervenes if a country is found to be unwilling or unable to prosecute crimes under its statute, including war crimes, crimes against humanity and genocide.

-(Reporting by Stephanie van den Berg; Editing by Anthony Deutsch; Editing by Robin Pomeroy)
+(Reporting by Stephanie van den Berg; Additional reporting by Karen Lema in Manila; Editing by Sam Holmes)